onap/vnfrqts-requirements/docs/Chapter8.rst

 R-62170: The VNF **MUST** over-ride any default values for configurable parameters that can be set by ONAP in the roles, cookbooks and recipes.

 R-41994: The VNF **MUST**, if not using the NCSP’s IDAM API, comply with "No Self-Signed Certificates" policy.
-Self-signed certificates must be used for encryption only, using specified and approved encryption protocols such as LS 1.1 or higher or equivalent security protocols such as IPSec, AES.
+Self-signed certificates must be used for encryption only, using specified and approved encryption protocols such as TLS 1.2 or higher or equivalent security protocols such as IPSec, AES.

 R-38474: The VNF **MUST** have a corresponding environment file for a Base Module.